Norway

 Almost Sufficient

-The CAT rates Norway’s climate targets, policies and finance as “Almost sufficient”.
-The “Almost sufficient” rating indicates that some elements of Norway’s efforts are world leading, like its updated 2030 emissions reduction target, but its climate policies and commitments need substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.
-Norway’s updated at least 55% NDC reduction target aligns with least cost modelled domestic pathways which limit warming to 1.5°C. To achieve its updated NDC target, Norway will need to enhance its current policies which are currently “Almost sufficient” and in line with 2°C warming.
+Norway’s updated at least 55% NDC by 2030 reduction target aligns with least cost modelled domestic pathways which limit warming to 1.5°C. To achieve its updated NDC target, Norway will need to enhance its current policies which are currently “Almost sufficient” and in line with 2°C warming.
 We also rate Norway’s NDC target as “Insufficient” when compared with its fair share contribution to climate action.
-Norway should provide additional, predictable, finance to developing countries to meet its fair share contribution.
-Norway’s rating does not consider exported emissions from its large oil and gas production sector.
+Norway should commit to provide additional finance to developing countries to meet its fair share contribution.
+This rating does not consider Norway’s exported emissions from its large oil and gas production sector.

 Policies and action